Mitigating "Epistemic Debt" in Generative AI-Scaffolded Novice Programming using Metacognitive Scripts: Methodology

 \subsection{The Coding Environment}

-We developed a custom experimental environment to mimic a real-world Vibe Coding setup while maintaining experimental control.
+We developed a custom experimental environment to mimic a real-world vibe coding setup while maintaining experimental control.

-\begin{itemize} \item \textbf{IDE:} All participants used Cursor IDE, a fork of VS Code that integrates LLM features natively. \item \textbf{Generator Model:} We utilized Claude 3.5 Sonnet (via API) for all code generation, chosen for its dominance in coding benchmarks as of the time this study was conducted in Fall 2025 \cite{anthropic2024claude35sonnet}. \item \textbf{Plugin Architecture:} We developed a custom VS Code extension, \textit{VibeCheck}, which acted as a middleman between the LLM Sidebar and the editor.
-As illustrated in Figure \ref{fig:arch}, the extension implemented two core logic layers: \begin{enumerate} \item \textbf{Rule Enforcement Engine:} A background listener that intercepted input events from two sources: user keystrokes/clipboard and the LLM Sidebar's ``Apply'' signal.
-It routed actions based on the experimental condition—blocking external pastes for the Manual group, or intercepting the merge signal for the Scaffolded group. \item \textbf{Explanation Gate Manager (The Friction Loop):} A state machine responsible for the intervention.
-Upon receiving a halt signal from the Enforcement Engine, this manager rendered a blocking modal overlay.
-It orchestrated an asynchronous loop with the \textbf{Judge API}, preventing the code merge until the Judge returned a ``Pass'' evaluation, effectively closing the feedback loop shown in the diagram. \item \textbf{Telemetry Logger:} Recorded every keystroke, chat interaction, and state change with millisecond-precision timestamps for post-hoc analysis. \end{enumerate} \end{itemize}
+\begin{itemize} \item \textbf{IDE:} All participants used Cursor IDE, a fork of VS Code that integrates LLM features natively. \item \textbf{Generator Model:} We utilized Claude 3.5 Sonnet (via API) for all code generation, chosen for its dominance in coding benchmarks as of the time this study was conducted in Fall 2025 \cite{anthropic2024claude35sonnet}. \item \textbf{Plugin Architecture:} We developed a custom VS Code extension, \textit{VibeCheck} \footnote{\href{https://github.com/sreecharansankaranarayanan/vibecheck}{https://github.com/\allowbreak{}sreecharansankaranarayanan/\allowbreak{}vibecheck}}, which acted as a middleman between the LLM Sidebar and the editor.
+As illustrated in Figure \ref{fig:arch}, the extension implemented two core logic layers: \begin{enumerate} \item \textbf{Rule Enforcement Engine:} A background listener that detected large AI-generated insertions by monitoring document-change events.
+Insertions of two or more lines or 50 or more characters atomically were flagged as likely AI-origin and routed to the Explanation Gate Manager.
+Checkpoint state was enforced through a layered defense: save-interception, a post-save fallback, and a file-system watcher that caught disk-level bypass attempts (e.g., Cursor's ``Keep File'' action). \item \textbf{Explanation Gate Manager (the friction loop):} A state machine responsible for the intervention.
+Upon receiving a halt signal from the Enforcement Engine, this manager rendered a blocking modal overlay (Figure~\ref{fig:gate_screenshots}).
+It orchestrated an asynchronous loop with the \textbf{Judge API}, preventing the code merge until the Judge returned a ``Pass'' evaluation, closing the feedback loop shown in the diagram.
+Direct editor bypass attempts (editing the file without using the Apply button) were also intercepted and reverted automatically. \item \textbf{Telemetry Logger:} Recorded gate-encounter metadata with millisecond-precision timestamps: gate triggers, explanation submissions (length only, never content), Judge scores, pass/fail outcomes, and total attempts per encounter.
+No code snippets or explanation text were stored (privacy-first design; all data remained local to the participant's machine). \end{enumerate} \end{itemize}